NeurodataWithoutBorders/nwb-schema/docs/format/source/compatibility.rst

 Later minor ``x.(y+1)`` and bugfix ``x.y.(z+1)`` versions of the NWB schema will avoid adding new required fields.
 Changes that break this rule will generally not be implemented until the next major ``(x+1).0`` version of NWB.
-Rare exceptions to this rule are noted in the NWB schema version release notes and the NWB reference APIs will implement appropriate measures to ensure that ``x.y`` files are still compatible with the APIs.
+Rare exceptions to this rule are noted in the NWB schema version release notes and the official NWB APIs will implement appropriate measures to ensure that ``x.y`` files are still compatible with the APIs.

 - For example, the shape of a dataset changed from a scalar in NWB 2.0 to a 1-D array in NWB 2.1.
 Thus the NWB